Long-Term Disability Insurance for Directors

 Long-Term Disability Insurance vs. Workers’ Compensation

-Long-term disability insurance and workers’ compensation both offer financial support when someone cannot work due to an injury or illness, but they serve distinctly different purposes and circumstances.
-Long-term disability insurance provides a portion of an individual’s income when they cannot work because of a medical condition, whether the onset of that condition is related to their job or not.
+Long-term disability insurance and workers’ compensation both offer financial support when someone cannot work due to an injury or illness.
+However, they serve distinctly different purposes and circumstances.
+Long-term disability insurance provides a portion of an individual’s income when they cannot work.
+This is because of a medical condition, whether the onset of that condition is related to their job or not.

 On the other hand, workers’ compensation is a state-mandated program specifically tailored to cover injuries or illnesses that occur as a direct result of a person’s job.
-If an individual gets hurt or falls ill because of a work-related incident or environment, workers’ compensation steps in, providing medical benefits and a portion of lost wages if the person can’t work.
+If an individual gets hurt or falls ill because of a work-related incident or environment, workers’ compensation steps in.
+This will provide medical benefits and a portion of lost wages if the person can’t work.
 Unlike long-term disability insurance, which will pay benefits no matter what caused the disability, the focus here is strictly on work-related ailments.

 Common Reasons Directors Need Long-Term Disability Insurance